Close

 This setting controls the amount of slip that the car’s ECU will allow the tyres to exhibit before power is artificially reduced.
 This setting is most often engaged during corner exit when the throttle is applied too early, and the rotational force of the wheel exceeds the potential grip available.

+This is also often used for drivers’ drivability improvements, so start high, then reduce this value until you are comfortable.
 Some cars, however, don’t have traction control at all.
 Here, you might have to make adjustments to the car elsewhere to help you put your foot down without spinning up the rear wheels.
-The Porsche 992 GT3 Cup is a great example of this, a car which we provide full setup bundles for.

 Throttle shape